FATMAP difficulty grade

 If the sun is shining, the brilliant turquoise-blue water will defy believability.

-At Ice Lake, choose to either stay and marvel before heading back to the trailhead, or hike a mile farther up to 12,600' Fuller Lake and the lure of unlimited exploring above Ice Lake.
-Regardless of the option chosen, the Ice Lake Trail takes hikers to some of the most stunning scenery imaginable.
+At Ice Lake, choose to either stay and marvel before heading back to the trailhead, or run a mile farther up to 12,600' Fuller Lake and the lure of unlimited exploring above Ice Lake.
+Regardless of the option chosen, the Ice Lake Trail takes runners to some of the most stunning scenery imaginable.

 Be forewarned: friends and family will NOT believe that the color or the lakes in your photos is real.